New Zealand Holiday - Week 10 - Alexandra, Clyde, Twizel, Mt. Cook, Lake Ohau and Lake Tekapo - 29th May to 4th April

 Over the Burkes Pass to Twizel

-Lake Pukaki -a Himalayan Tahir
+Lake Pukaki - a Himalayan Tahir

-Three Night Stay in Twizel
+Three Nights in Twizel

 The area boasts three large lakes: Pukaki, Tekapo, and Ohau, all formed by retreating glaciers.
 Our base, Twizel, was ideal.
 Originally constructed to house workers for the major hydroelectric projects, Twizel was planned for demolition.
-However, people chose to remain, and it has since grown into a substantial town.
+However, people chose to remain, and it has since grown into a substantial community.
 We rented a lovely property for our stay, and resolved to explore all three lakes before continuing northward.

 Lake Pukaki